What is Revolver?

-In most 3-statement models, the revolving credit line, or “revolver”, acts as a plug to ensure that debt automatically gets drawn to handle projected losses.
+In most 3-statement models, the revolver, or “revolving credit line”, acts as a plug to ensure that debt automatically gets drawn to handle projected losses.

 Cash does the same thing when there’s a projected surplus, such that if the model projects either a:

-- Cash Deficit: The model uses the revolver as a plug such that any cash losses lead to additional borrowing.
-This ensures that cash doesn’t go negative.
+- Cash Deficit → The model uses the revolver as a plug, such that cash losses lead to additional borrowing.
+In effect, this feature ensures the cash balance doesn’t go negative.

 Use the form below to download the Excel file that goes with this lesson: